BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Head up Lindenhof Hill

-No matter what time of year you find yourself in Zurich, I highly recommend making the trek up to Lindenhof Hill.
+No matter what time of year, I highly recommend making the trek up to Lindenhof Hill.
 This small hilltop park, located just a few minutes walk from the Old Town, offers some of the most breathtaking views of the city.

 Lindenhof Hill in winter, Zurich